amonbenson/goat/README.md

 ## Building
 There are two makefiles in the project:
 - `Makefile` is the main one, where all sources are listed, the library name is set and pd-lib-builder is included.
 - `Makefile.wsl` overwrites the compiler and pd path definitions, so that the MinGW toolchain is used.
 Depending on your Pd install location and if you are on a 32 bit system, you might need to change those values.
-(See [pd-lib-builder](https://github.com/pure-data/pd-lib-builder#paths) and `Makefile.wsl` for more information)
+(See [pd-lib-builder paths](https://github.com/pure-data/pd-lib-builder#paths) and `Makefile.wsl` for more information)

-To build a linux external, use:
+To build a linux external, in the integrated Terminal (`CTRL+ö`) type:
 ```
 make clean all
 ```